What is MPC Formula (Marginal Propensity To Consume)?

 Relevance and Use of MPC Formula

-The MPC formula is one of the easiest economic formulae that is in use.
-If there is an increase in the disposable income then some of the extra money is spent.
-Simply divide the increase in consumer spending by the increase in disposable income and then the ratio of marginal propensity to consume is ready.
-The ratio normally falls in the range of zero and one which means that incremental income can either be entirely saved or partially consumed.
-However, there might be instances where the marginal propensity to consume can have value either greater than one.
+The MPC formula is one of the easiest economic formulas in use.
+If there is an increase in disposable income, some of the extra money is spent.
+Simply divide the increase in consumer spending by increasing disposable income, and then the ratio of marginal propensity to consume is ready.
+The ratio normally falls between zero and one, which means that incremental income can either be entirely saved or partially consumed.
+However, there might be instances where the marginal propensity to consume can have a value either greater than one.

 If the marginal propensity to consume is greater than one, then it indicates that the change in income level has resulted in a relatively larger change in the consumption of the particular good.
 Such a correlation is a characteristic of goods with the price elasticity of demand greater than one such as luxury items.

-If the marginal propensity to consume is less than one, then it indicates the change in income levels has resulted in a relatively smaller change in the consumption of the good.
-Such a correlation can be seen for goods with the price elasticity of demand less than one.
+If MPC < 1, then it indicates the change in income levels has resulted in a relatively smaller change in the consumption of the good.
+Such a correlation can be seen for goods with less than one price elasticity of demand.

-If the marginal propensity to consume is equal to zero, then it indicates the change in income levels does not change the consumption of the good.
-Such correlation is applicable for goods with a price elasticity of demand of zero.
+If MPC = 0, then it indicates the change in income levels does not change the consumption of the good.
+Such correlation is applicable for goods with a price elasticity of demand.

 Recommended Articles